Ragusa Sicily, Italy Travel Guide

 Early mornings or late afternoons in shoulder seasons offer softer light and fewer crowds.

-Check local calendars for festivals and events during your preferred travel period.
+Review local event listings for festivals and events during your preferred travel period.

 Low season or early shoulder season visits minimize tourist numbers.

-Italy, as part of the Schengen Area, has specific visa and entry conditions related to nationality.
+Italy, as part of the Schengen Area, has particular visa and entry conditions related to nationality.

 Citizens of countries like the U.S., Canada, Australia, UK, and New Zealand may enter Italy for tourism or business for up to 90 days within a 180-day period without a visa.
 This visa-free entry concerns all countries within the Schengen zone.